-Firewalls and gateways can restrict external access and have been in use for decades to harden computing networks by reducing the surface area of attack.
+Firewalls and gateways can restrict external access and have been used for decades to harden computing networks by reducing the surface area of attack.
 These are still important to monitor and review for vulnerabilities.
-Antivirus scanners are also important to examine data, especially incoming, for a wide variety of cyberattacks embedded in files.
+Antivirus scanners are also important to examine data, especially incoming, for various cyberattacks embedded in files.
 Security solutions can also scan for suspicious activity occurring on existing files and detect various types of worms or ransomware attacks that look to infect multiple files.
-Some security solutions not only detect and stop attacks but actively roll back the damage done by these attacks in real-time.
+Some security solutions detect and stop attacks and actively roll back the damage done by these attacks in real time.

 Training is also a key part of proactive security measures.
 Users opening suspicious file attachments on emails is still a huge security concern for organizations.
 Proper training can significantly reduce the likelihood of phishing attacks targeting users.
 The more aware both users and IT staff are of the potential threats, the more likely they are to prevent them in the first place.

 Despite its best efforts to avoid it, it’s no longer a question of if a cyberattack will target an organization, but rather when.
 When an attack occurs, whether it is a data breach or ransomware, it is vital to have a plan to handle that occurrence.
 The faster an organization can respond, the less damage it may face.

 Backups and system snapshots can often be used to recover from attacks.
 If an organization can identify when an attack occurred, they can often recover systems back to a point before the attack to restore data and functioning systems.
 As cyberattacks become more sophisticated, they can lie dormant for weeks or months before becoming active.
 In these cases, reverting back to a few hours or even days before does not fully solve the problem.
 This is where active security solutions that can detect attacks as they are happening and stop them become more important.